An international driving permit is only required if you still have an old paper driving licence without a photo.

 Another mandatory additional charge levied by many car hire companies is Road Tax.
 Expect an additional €2 to €4 charge per day.

-Perhaps surprisingly given the number of other additional charges, most car hire companies run full to full fuel policies so you'll only pay for what you use, though of course, returning the car less than full will result in additional charges.
+Perhaps surprisingly given the number of other additional charges, most car hire companies run full to full fuel policies so you'll only pay for what you use, though of course, if you return the car less than full, you will incur additional charges.
 You may also have the option to pre-purchase fuel and return empty if you prefer.

 Slovenia is in the Schengen zone so there are minimal border formalities between other participating countries.
 This makes it easy to take your hire car to another country but do check the terms of your rental contract if you wish to do so.
 Some allow free cross border travel, others charge extra and some do not allow it or have specific restrictions according to which country you wish to go to.